Wild Verge Trial

 The trial area is along the edge of Station Road by the Parish Council offices, so everyone can see what’s happening.

-We’ve no idea what will grow there as it has always been cut in the past so we’ll survey the verge every month.
-We’d love people to join us – you don’t need to know anything about wild flowers to help.
+When we begin in 2022 we had no idea what would grow there as it has always been cut in the past so we surveyed the verge every month.
+We still are surveying and would love people to join us – you don’t need to know anything about wild flowers to help.
 Just bring a camera phone to record what you see.

 JOIN OUR PLANT SURVEY!
 Outside the Parish Council office, 10am on the first Saturday of every month – everyone is welcome!